cocos/cocos-docs/en/publish/publish-native.md

 **JS Encryption Key**: This secret key will be used to encrypt js files.
 The project will generate the key randomly when created.

-**Zip Compress**: You can reduce the size of your scripts by checking them
+**Zip Compress**: You can reduce the size of your scripts by checking them.

 ![](publish-native/js_secret.png)

 ### Build Scripts Only

-When you rebuild the project, if you only modify the script, checking this option will only rebuild the script, which can greatly reduce the build time.
+When you build the project, if you only modified some scripts, checking this option will only rebuild the scripts, which can greatly reduce the build time.

 ## Select source